evolv-ai/env-integrations/audience/README.md

 # Audience
-The audience integration supports populating the Evolv context object with values that are extracted from the browser via several mechanism (`type`).
+The audience integration supports populating the Evolv context object with values that are extracted from the browser via several mechanisms.

 ## Setup in the Evolv Manager